lelgit/BrightCoin/brightcoin-source/README.md

 ----------------

 BrightCoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+ - Scrypt hashing algorithm
  - 1 minute block targets
- - subsidy halves in 210,000 blocks blocks
+ - subsidy halves in 210,000 blocks
  - ~214,285,714  total coins
  - 500 coins per block before first halving
- - 10 minutes retarget difficulty
+ - 10 minutes to retarget difficulty
+ - only 2 percent premine to help get us on exchanges and pay for further development